Multiplication operators on the Bergman space of bounded domains in C^d: Preliminaries

 \section{Preliminaries}

-In this section, we will introduce some basic notations and give some preliminaries.
-Notably, an essential generalization of admissible local inverse will be introduced in multi-variable case and the notion and some properties of holomorphic proper map will be presented.
+In this section, we will introduce some notations and give definitions of local inverses and the admissible local inverse in multi-variable case.
+Some properties of holomorphic proper maps in \cite{Ru2} will be stated as they will be used later.